ZeitOnline/vivi/core/src/zeit/content/centerpage/browser/README.txt

 >>> browser.getControl(name='form.actions.apply').click()
 >>> 'There were errors' in browser.contents
 True
->>> 'line 1: Premature end of data in tag a line 1' in browser.contents True
+>>> 'Premature end of data in tag a line 1, line 1, column 4' in browser.contents
+True